iclr-blogposts/2024/_posts/2024-05-07-rlhf-without-rl.md

 Reinforcement learning from human feedback (RLHF) is an important technique for aligning (large) language models (LM) with human preferences.
-It was introduced by Christiano et al.<d-cite key="christiano2017deep"/> and then first applied to language models in by Ziegler et al.<d-cite key="ziegler2019fine"/>.
+It was introduced by Christiano et al.<d-cite key="christiano2017deep"/> and then first applied to language models in the work by Ziegler et al.<d-cite key="ziegler2019fine"/>.
 Since then, RLHF has become a central building block of many LLM-based applications, including the first versions of ChatGPT.